contentauth/c2pa-python/docs/selective-manifests.md

 The function `add_ingredient()` does not copy the original's assertions into the new manifest.
 Instead, it stores the original's entire manifest store as opaque binary data inside the ingredient record.
 This means:

-- The new manifest has its own, independent set of assertions
+- The new manifest has its own, independent set of assertions.
-- The original's full manifest is preserved inside the ingredient, so validators can inspect the full provenance history
+- The original's full manifest is preserved inside the ingredient, so validators can inspect the full provenance history.
-- The provenance chain is unbroken: anyone reading the new asset can follow the ingredient link back to the original
+- The provenance chain is unbroken: anyone reading the new asset can follow the ingredient link back to the original.

 ```mermaid
 flowchart TD